Notes to Susan and Joanna

 50 In

-obtain leave to see these choral books, application must be made
+order to obtain leave to see these choral books, application

 to the Director of the Opera del Duomo.